ItsyBitsy M0 Synth | Sigma-6 Voice Module

 Eurorack module (3U x 10HP) front and back views (Photos courtesy of Jean-Pierre Meyer)

-Audio quality is excellent using a 12-bit SPI DAC and 32-bit (fixed-point) precision DSP computations.
+Sound quality is excellent using a 12-bit DAC, 32kHz sample rate and 32-bit precision DSP computations.
+The tone-generator algorithm is immune to aliasing effects (except when overdrive is enabled).

 Examples of Sigma-6 Synth build options: